 Dumbo / Vinegar Hill real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
 Most of the residential real estate is occupied by a mixture of owners and renters.
 Many of the residences in the Dumbo / Vinegar Hill neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built before 1940.

 If you like crowded places, then you will probably enjoy the the Dumbo / Vinegar Hill neighborhood.
 According to NeighborhoodScout's exclusive data analysis, this neighborhood is more densely populated than 96.8% of neighborhoods in the U.S., with 29,256 people per square mile living here.
-Being a walkable neighborhood can help increase property values for the simple reason that people enjoy it and value it.
-To put it plainly, despite our love affair with the automobile, American's enjoy taking to the streets, sidewalks, paths, and courtyards of a place to get a coffee, relax, and take in the sights and sounds.
-And, according to NeighborhoodScout's exclusive and first quantitative walkable score index, the Dumbo / Vinegar Hill neighborhood is one of the most walkable neighborhoods in America.
+Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
+What many people don't realize is that most of America's premier vacation locations are also very walkable.
+The Dumbo / Vinegar Hill neighborhood is among the top 5% of American neighborhoods in terms of walkability.
 Dumbo / Vinegar Hill is a neighborhood that is on the ocean, a bay, or inlet.
 Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
 In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Dumbo / Vinegar Hill is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 If you come to know the people here, you will recognize that you're in the company of one of the wealthiest communities in the nation.
 In fact, a mere 0.3% of America's neighborhoods are wealthier than the Dumbo / Vinegar Hill neighborhood.
 Real estate here is exceedingly well-maintained, and similarly, tends to maintain its value over time.
 The cars driven are mostly luxury brands like Mercedes, Audi, BMW, and Lexus.
 If the public schools aren't up to snuff, the residents of this neighborhood preferentially send their children to private preparatory schools.
 Vacation to Disney?
 Yes, but equally popular are summers in Europe.
 As one would expect in a considerably wealthy neighborhood such as this, Dumbo / Vinegar Hill also has one of the lowest ratings of child poverty in the nation.

-If you like to ride the train to work, this neighborhood may be for you.
-NeighborhoodScout's research revealed that 66.7% of the Dumbo / Vinegar Hill neighborhood's commuters ride the train to and from work each day, which is more than we found in 99.6% of America's neighborhoods.
+Also, if you like to ride the train to work, this neighborhood may be for you.
+NeighborhoodScout's research revealed that 45.1% of the Dumbo / Vinegar Hill neighborhood's commuters ride the train to and from work each day, which is more than we found in 99.0% of America's neighborhoods.

-Did you know that the Dumbo / Vinegar Hill neighborhood has more Russian and Iranian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Dumbo / Vinegar Hill neighborhood has more Armenian and Russian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 7.4% of this neighborhood's residents have Russian ancestry and 1.8% have Iranian ancestry.
+In fact, 1.0% of this neighborhood's residents have Armenian ancestry and 4.3% have Russian ancestry.